 So you should select a color that’s 98 percent white and this would make the product appear more prominent against all white background.
 You may even put a tinge of blue to boost the perception of whiteness or you may even add a touch of yellow to instill a feel of warmth.
 You should try to create a contrast between the product and the background.
 You should use a cooler or warmer shade of white in order to create the contrast that will be easy for people’s eyes to easily notice.

 Tip 2: Define a product’s shape

 For example, the Airpods are set against the white background in such a manner that lights and shadows are cast at the most appropriate places.
 There’s no need to throw light on the edges as the edges would then become undistinguished from the background.
-You should instill a shadow around the product’s edges so that the gray outline can easily define a product’s shape.
+Define a product’s shape by instilling a shadow around the product’s edges. so that the gray outline can easily define a product’s shape.

 You may also add some light in such way that a shadow is cast on the foreground along the product edges.
 You may even create distinct environments by applying lights in the most appropriate places.